Choreography, Dancer, and Teaching Artist Opportunities

-BDA publishes calls for participation for upcoming opportunities for Boston area choreographers by deadline date.
+BDA publishes calls for participation for upcoming local opportunities for Boston area choreographers, dancers and teaching artists by deadline date.

 Check out the grantor’s website for each grant, residency, or fellowship opportunity to confirm your eligibility, deadlines, etc. BDA takes no responsibility for out of date or inaccurate information.

 Like Boston Dance Alliance on Facebook for up to the minute information.
 Past deadlines will not appear on this list.

 Need a fiscal sponsor in order to apply for a grant opportunity?
 Check out the information here and get in touch with us to learn more.

 Dance Residency for Choreographers under the auspices of Kelley Donovan.
 Thirty day Central Square space residencies can be renewed on a month to month basis with 8-9 hours per week minimum space rental at $7 per hour.
 Resident artist will have a short informal showing in the late spring date TBA.
 Choreographers must come in person to view the space to discuss scheduling options and the parameters of use of the space.
 Choreographers must show the results of their work in an informal showing in spring TBD.
 Rolling deadlines.

 The Mass Cultural Council STARS program which brings artists, scientists and scholars into school settings, does not have a set deadline — they make grants as long as the funds last.
 You must partner with a school before applying, so read the guidelines carefully.

 Peterborough Dance Theatre in New Hampshire is always looking for Guest Artist Choreographers to set new works on a variety of styles on its Youth Performing Company.
 This is a “Non-Competition” dance studio, choosing to focus more on dance as an art.